Talmud: Editions

+Soncino Talmud 1483

+Joshua Solomon Soncino printed the first individual tractates of the Talmud in 1483, creating the format with the Talmud text in the middle of the page and the commentaries of Rashi and Tosafot surrounding it, with Rashi on the inside closer to the binding and Tosafot on the outer edge of the page.

 Bomberg Talmud 1523

-The first complete edition of the Babylonian Talmud was printed in Venice by Daniel Bomberg 1520–23 with the support of Pope Leo X. In addition to the Mishnah and Gemara, Bomberg's edition contained the commentaries of Rashi and Tosafot.
+The first complete edition of the Babylonian Talmud was printed in Venice by Daniel Bomberg between 1520 and 1523 with the support of Pope Leo X. In addition to the Mishnah and Gemara, Bomberg's edition contained the commentaries of Rashi and Tosafot.
 Almost all printings since Bomberg have followed the same pagination.
 Bomberg's edition was considered relatively free of censorship.

 Froben Talmud 1578

 Ambrosius Frobenius collaborated with the scholar Israel Ben Daniel Sifroni from Italy.
-His most extensive work was a Talmud edition published, with great difficulty, in 1578–81.
+His most extensive work was a Talmud edition published, with great difficulty, in 1578–1581.

 Benveniste Talmud 1645

 Following Ambrosius Frobenius's publication of most of the Talmud in installments in Basel, Immanuel Benveniste published the whole Talmud in installments in Amsterdam 1644–1648, Although according to Raphael Rabbinovicz the Benveniste Talmud may have been based on the Lublin Talmud and included many of the censors' errors.
-"It is noteworthy due to the inclusion of Avodah Zarah, omitted due to Church censorship from several previous editions, and when printed, often lacking a title page.
+It is noteworthy due to the inclusion of Avodah Zarah, omitted due to Church censorship from several previous editions, and when printed, often lacking a title page.

-Slavita Talmud 1795 and Vilna Talmud 1835
+Slavita Talmud 1795

 The edition of the Talmud published by the Szapira brothers in Slavita was published in 1817, and it is particularly prized by many rebbes of Hasidic Judaism.
 In 1835, after a religious community copyright was nearly over, and following an acrimonious dispute with the Szapira family, a new edition of the Talmud was printed by Menachem Romm of Vilna.

+Vilna Talmud 1835

-Known as the Vilna Edition Shas, this edition (and later ones printed by his widow and sons, the Romm publishing house) has been used in the production of more recent editions of Talmud Bavli.
+Known as the Vilna Edition, this edition (and later ones printed by his widow and sons, the Romm publishing house) has been used in almost all productions of more recent editions of Talmud Bavli.